As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 Betta biology and natural habitat

-Like all fish bettas are cold blooded.
-This means that they cannot control their body temperature like we humans can.
+Like all fish bettas are cold-blooded.
+This means that they cannot control their body temperature as we humans can.
 Fish depend upon their environment to keep them at their optimal body temperature.

 Ideal Betta Fish Temperature

 So what temperature do betta fish need then?
 Bettas do well at a temperature range of 76-82° F (24-28° C).
 As long as the temperature remains somewhere in this range your betta will be quite content.